+\soma{Our final real world example is the application of TOF, LOF and discord algorithms on the London InterBank Offer Rate (LIBOR) dataset.
+In this case, we have no exact apriory knowledge about the appearance of unique events, but we assumed, that unique states found by TOF algorithm may have unique economical characteristics.}

-\textbf{London InterBank Offer Rate dataset} We also applied TOF and LOF on the London InterBank Offer Rate (LIBOR) dataset.
-As a preprocessing, discrete time derivative was calculated to eliminate global trends, then TOF ($E=3, \tau=1, k=5, M=30$ month) and LOF ($E=3, \tau=1, k=30$, threshold$=18.86\,\%$) was applied on the derivative (SFig.\,\ref{fig:sup_libor_embeda}-\ref{fig:sup_libor_embed}).
+As a preprocessing step, discrete time derivative was calculated to eliminate global trends, then we applied TOF ($E=3, \tau=1, k=5, M=30$ month) and LOF ($E=3, \tau=1, k=30$, threshold$=18.86\,\%$) on the derivative (Fig.\,S11-S12).
 TOF found the uprising period prior to the 2008 crisis and the slowly rising period from 2012 onwards as outlier segments.
-LOF detected several points, but no informative pattern emerges from the detections (Fig.\,\ref{fig:libor}).
-While in this case the ground-truth was not known, the two highlighted periods show specific patterns of monotonous growth.
-Moreover, the fact that both two periods were detected by the TOF shows that both dynamics are unique, therefore different from each other during the two periods.
+LOF detected several points, but no informative pattern emerged from the detections (Fig.\,\ref{fig:libor}). \soma{Also, Discord detected a period between 1993 and 1999, with no obvious characteristic.

+While in this case the ground-truth was not known, the two periods highlighted by TOF show specific patterns of monotonous growth.
+Moreover, the fact that both of the two periods were detected by TOF shows that both dynamics are unique, therefore different from each other.}